 - FMLA reports and paperwork

 - Accident and injury reports as required by OSHA

 Once again, the easiest way to keep this highly sensitive information secure is in a digital format, preferably through an employee file management software system.

 There are several government agencies that may request access to an employee’s I-9 verification form.
 As a result, many companies keep a separate file to ensure easy, secure access.
 Note that the I-9 verification form is required by the Department of Homeland Security for every employee and staff personnel in the US hired after November 6, 1986.

 It’s the employee’s responsibility to fill out Section 1 of the form, but it’s up to the employer to ensure it’s done and properly stored.
 The employer must also check the employee’s verification documents and complete Section 2, which requires them to examine and verify two original, unexpired eligibility documents.
 This must be done within 3 days of the first date of employment.

 Keeping this I-9 verification form separate serves several purposes.
 As mentioned above, government agencies may need to inspect these forms for a variety of reasons.
 You do need to surrender the information they request, but you don’t want to give them access to your employee’s irrelevant, confidential information.
 To ensure restricted access to your employee’s personnel files, keep them separate.

 The Simple Solution to Keeping Digital Personnel Files Secure and Easy to Access

-Your company wants to comply with regulations, and your company wants to stay organized. eFileCabinet makes it easy to do both.
+Your company wants to comply with regulations, file guidelines, and stay organized. eFileCabinet makes it easy to do all of this.
 You can easily separate employee information into several files so that it’s easy to access exactly the information you want.
 The files are kept secure, confidential, and organized.
-Employees can be given access via password to view their own files without compromising the confidentiality of other employee personnel files.
-In short, it’s the simplest, most secure way to keep a digital personnel file on each employee.
+Employees can be given access via a password to view their own files without compromising the confidentiality of other employee personnel files.
+In short, it’s the simplest and most secure way to keep a digital personnel file on each employee.